Bauhaus Earth - Berlin, Germany

 - Engage in the development of targeted capacity-building formats.

-- Besides, we expect the candidate to develop independent concepts and support additional funding initiatives to expand Bauhaus Earth’s research portfolio, team, and competencies into developing enabling frameworks and tools for systemic change in the built environment.
+- In addition to the contribution to the above-mentioned research project we expect candidates to develop independent concepts and lead on additional funding initiatives to expand Bauhaus Earth’s research portfolio, team, and competencies to develop enabling frameworks and tools for systemic change of the building sector.

-- Master’s degree or PhD in environmental sciences, sustainability sciences, forestry, natural resource management, remote sensing, geoInformation or another relevant subject.
+- Master’s degree or PhD in sustainability sciences, political sciences, transition management, global affairs/international relations, law, environmental governance, or another relevant subject.

 - Experience in supervising Bachelor’s and Master’s students